paulfioravanti/paulfioravanti.github.io/_posts/2018-03-16-graph-driven-refactoring-in-elm.md

   worry about.
 - The modules in <span style="color: blue">blue</span> are the modules that import `Messages` into themselves.
-Here, we can see that a great many "child" modules like `Contact.Update`, have knowledge about `Messages`, but `Contact.Update` should _really_ only know about the type of message it deals with directly, the `ContactMsg`, and leave knowledge about (and handling of) `Msg` type messages to the `Messages` module.
+Here, we can see that a great many "child" modules like `Contact.Update`, have knowledge about "parent" `Messages`, but `Contact.Update` should _really_ only know about the type of message it deals with directly, the `ContactMsg`, and leave knowledge about (and handling of) `Msg` type messages to the `Messages` module.